 - What do you enjoy doing now that you wish to continue doing?

 For example, my mum has always loved spending time with her grandchildren, gardening, listening to music, knitting, sewing and cooking.
-So we find ways to continue doing all of those things.
+So, we find ways to continue doing all those things.
 Of course, we adapt and engage in these activities a little differently from how Mum might have done them before, but we still do so in ways that are purposeful, satisfying and useful.